 Hina, like Kāne, Lono, and Kū, was said to be a primordial deity who had existed for eternity and had changed form many times – she had been there when Kāne, Lono, and Kū had brought light to shine on the world.
 She was said to have been the first to arrive on the Hawaiian islands, even before Kāne and Lono.

 Beautiful and volatile – just like the Hawaiian landscape – Pele is the goddess of volcanoes and fire.

 It is said that she lives in an active volcano in the Kilauea crater – a sacred place – and that it is her strong, volatile emotions that cause volcanoes to erupt.

-A goddess deeply rooted in the geography of the Hawaiian islands, Pele is not recognised in the rest of Polynesia (except in Tahiti as Pere, goddess of fire).
+A goddess deeply rooted in the geography of the Hawaiian islands, Pele is not recognized in the rest of Polynesia (except in Tahiti as Pere, goddess of fire).
 Living in a region affected by volcanoes and fire, Hawaiians appeased Pele with offerings.
-In 1868 King Kamehameha V threw diamonds, dresses and precious items into a volcanic crater as offerings to convince Pele to cease the volcanic eruption.
+In 1868 King Kamehameha V threw diamonds, dresses, and precious items into a volcanic crater as offerings to convince Pele to cease the volcanic eruption.